Why Are Relationships Hard?

 2. Assess the Relationship Objectively

-We’ve already established that relationships are hard because we project our unresolved traumas onto our partners, but some relationships may trigger us in ways which are unhealthy and sometimes even beyond repair.
+We’ve already established that relationships are hard because we project our unresolved traumas onto our partners, but some relationships may trigger us in ways that are unhealthy and sometimes even beyond repair.

 If you experience physical abuse or feel that your partner may hurt you in some way, you need to seek help and get yourself out of the situation immediately.